This product is no longer in stock

 I've never gotten sick drinking water that was only filtered, and not further treated, but if you want to play it safer, you can chemically treat the water after you've filtered it for greater peace of mind.
 You can also use tablets alone as your primary treatment method, without filtering.
 There are some drawbacks to the latter - if your only source of water is sorta muddy, it will still be sorta muddy when your drink it, although the nasties should be neutralized.
 And, there is a bit of a time delay - typically at least 30 minutes before you should drink after treatment.
 In this application, longer is better - one good idea is to load up your water containers and treat overnight.
 I take a filter, and then just one or two tablets as an emergency backup, in case I lose or break the filter, or the only available water source nearby has a steer skull next to it.

 The type of tablets we have may vary from time to time - for some reason shortages on these things occasionally pop up - but generally we have Aquamira tablets in stock at our store that we can send you along with your rental or other order.
 The package has 20 tablets, each of which will treat a quart of reasonably clear water per the manufacturer, but assume less volume than that for water needing higher treatment concentration.
+We rent water bladders and water bottles for carrying the filtered water.

 For more information, see our tips on hydration and water treatment, or give us a call if you want more information on what water treatment options you should carry for your next backcountry trip.